 Heike Fuhrmann-Stroissnigg

-Heike Fuhrmann-Stroissnigg is the Founder and Principal of Zeitlos BioStrategy, a consultancy dedicated to translating aging biology into clinically viable therapeutics.
-With more than 20 years of experience spanning academia, biotechnology startups, and large pharmaceutical companies, she focuses on de-risking preclinical programs and guiding aging-focused innovations toward successful IND submissions.
-Her work centers on senotherapeutics and age-related diseases, helping founders and investors pressure-test biological mechanisms, define translational endpoints, and build milestone-driven development strategies grounded in rigorous data.
+Heike Fuhrmann-Stroissnigg is the Founder and Principal of Zeitlos BioStrategy, a consulting firm that helps translate aging biology into therapeutics.
+With more than 20 years of experience spanning academia, biotech startups, and large pharmaceutical companies, she specializes in de-risking preclinical programs and guiding aging-focused innovations toward successful IND submissions.

-Heike began her scientific career in Austria, earning her PhD in Biochemistry from the University of Vienna before moving to the United States for postdoctoral research at The Scripps Research Institute.
-There, she played a pioneering role in the emerging field of senolytics, developing single-cell high-throughput screening assays that contributed to the identification and validation of foundational senolytic compounds such as Quercetin & Dasatinib, Fisetin, and Navitoclax.
+Heike began her scientific career in Vienna, earning a PhD in Biochemistry before moving to the United States for postdoctoral research at The Scripps Research Institute.
+There, she played a pioneering role in the emerging field of senolytics, developing high-throughput single-cell screening assays that contributed to the identification and validation of foundational senolytics such as Quercetin & Dasatinib, Fisetin, and Navitoclax.
 She also coined the term “senomorphics,” establishing a new class of senotherapeutic drugs.
-Her academic work resulted in multiple peer-reviewed publications and helped shape the scientific foundation of the longevity therapeutics field.

-Transitioning into industry, Heike held leadership roles at Gilead Sciences and Rubedo Life Sciences, where she led in vivo pharmacology efforts, mechanistic target validation, biomarker strategy, and IND-enabling studies across fibrosis and aging-related programs.
-Today, through Zeitlos BioStrategy, she operates at the critical inflection point between discovery and development—ensuring that promising biology is supported by strategic coherence, reproducible data, and regulatory-ready narratives.
-Her guiding philosophy is clear: filter scientific vision through the lens of data, not belief, so that the most rigorous and deserving programs reach the clinic.
+Transitioning into industry, Heike held leadership roles at Gilead Sciences and Rubedo Life Sciences, leading in vivo pharmacology, target validation, biomarker selection, and IND-enabling studies across fibrosis and aging-related programs.
+Today, through Zeitlos BioStrategy, she works at the critical inflection point between discovery and development—ensuring promising programs reach their full potential.

 • Executive Certificate in Project Management